zijie-cai/jobfilter-ai/README.md

 3. Turn on `Developer mode`.
 4. Click `Load unpacked` and select this folder.
 5. Open the extension settings and paste your Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
-6. Open a LinkedIn job post and let it scan.
+6. Open a LinkedIn job post.
+7. Let the scanner judge the vibes.

 ## Scope

-This repo currently works on `linkedin.com/jobs/*`.
+Right now this thing is wired for `linkedin.com/jobs/*`.

 If you want Handshake support, that still needs to be built.
-The current manifest and selectors are LinkedIn-specific.
+The current manifest and selectors are LinkedIn-only.

 ## Core Files

-- `manifest.json` — extension wiring and permissions
+- `manifest.json` — tells Chrome what this creature can touch
-- `content.js` — job extraction, Gemini call, injected panel
+- `content.js` — scrapes the job post, calls Gemini, renders the scanner
-- `styles.css` — floating scanner UI
+- `styles.css` — the floating cyber-panel look
-- `options.html` + `options.js` — API key config
+- `options.html` + `options.js` — where the API key lives
-- `background.js` — opens the config page
+- `background.js` — opens the config page when needed

 ## Stack